bdastur/notes/aws/aws_databases_readme.md

 * You can force a failover from on AZ to another, by rebooting the RDS instance.
 * There is no charge associated to replicating data between AZs for your multi-az deployment.
+* DB instances using multi-az DB deployments can have increased write and commit latency compared to single AZ deployments.
+* Failover tiems from active to standby are typically 60 - 120 seconds.

 ### Read Replicas: